-we're set up for remote work now, we won't have a hiccup transitioning to remote if needed we will need more broadband access going forward to facilitate remote work we need partnerships and collaboration with other similar organizations to share and navigate community needs and to respond cooperatively we can operate productively despite being remote, but what are the implications for corporate culture and commercial real estate?
+we're set up for remote work now, we won't have a hiccup transitioning to remote if needed we will need more broadband access going forward to facilitate remote work we need partnerships and collaboration with other similar organizations to share and What resources does your organization need to ensure your organization is resilient and able to navigate a future shock, opportunity, or challenge?

+navigate community needs and to respond cooperatively

+we can operate productively despite being remote, but what are the implications for corporate culture and commercial real estate?
-Rapid recovery loans worked well and were put together fast - the legislature and the Department of Commerce reacted quickly and safely to challenges eastern NC is losing population, so each job announcement strains the region in providing an appropriate workforce we are better poised to recover, we have already recovered, biggest challenge is to convince people to get their degree and finish. we help companies to get employees

-We don't need all things all at once but we need to know who to ask
+Rapid recovery loans worked well and were put together fast - the legislature and the Department of Commerce reacted quickly and safely to challenges eastern NC is losing population, so each job announcement strains the region in providing an appropriate workforce we are better poised to recover, we have already recovered, biggest challenge is to convince people to get their degree and finish. we help companies to get employees We don't need all things all at once but we need to know who to ask